scottgriv/River-Charts/README.md

 │   ├─ css # A directory for CSS files.
 │   │   └─ styles.css # A CSS file that contains the styles for the application.
 │   ├─ data # A directory for data files.
+│   │   ├─ fun_facts.json # A JSON file used to display Fun Facts while the application is loading, add or remove more facts here.
 │   │   └─ river_charts.csv # A CSV file that contains the float dates for the application.
 │   ├─ fonts # A directory fonts used throughout the application.
 │   └─ js # A directory for JavaScript files.